Coherent High-Harmonic Generation with Laser-Plasma Beams: Introduction

 \onecolumngrid

-\twocolumngrid The energy-compressed beam then enters the first undulator where it co-propagates with a seed laser pulse that is generated by splitting a small fraction of the drive pulse.
+\twocolumngrid The injector beamline drastically reduces the relative energy spread of the beam from $\sim 10^{-2}$ to $< 10^{-4}$~[Fig.~\ref{fig:schematic}(b,c)].
+The energy-compressed beam then enters the first undulator where it co-propagates with a seed laser pulse that is generated by splitting a small fraction of the drive pulse.
 The laser field imprints a modulation of the beam energy with a spatial period of the laser wavelength~[Fig.~\ref{fig:schematic}(d)].
 After passing through a dispersive section the energy modulation translates into microbunching with the periodicity of the modulation wavelength~[Fig.~\ref{fig:schematic}(e)].
 The resulting microbunches have a peak current far exceeding that of the initial bunch.
 And finally, the resulting train of short microbunches radiates in the second undulator at the high $n \gg 1$ harmonic of the seed laser wavelength $\lambda_l$.